-- Remove the two acorn nuts and one screw securing the protective caliper covers.
-Remove the covers. - Use an inspection mirror, positioned at the front side of the caliper, to view the friction material. - Reinstall the caliper covers.
+1. Remove the two acorn nuts (if equipped) 1 and one screw securing the protective caliper covers.
+Remove the covers.

+- 2. Use an inspection mirror, positioned at the front side of the caliper, to view the friction material. - 3.
+Reinstall the caliper covers (if equipped).